Relintai/pandemonium_engine_docs/usage/export/android_custom_build.md

 Configuring the custom build is a fairly straightforward process.
-But first you need to follow the steps in `exporting for android( doc_exporting_for_android )` up to **Setting it up in Godot**.
+But first you need to follow the steps in `exporting for android( doc_exporting_for_android )` up to **Setting it up in Pandemonium**.
 After doing that, follow the steps below.

 Set up the custom build environment
 -----------------------------------